jhordyess/empleados-api-node/README.md

 7. Now your can test the endpoints at <http://localhost:3000/api/v1>.
 The API docs(Swagger UI) will be available at <http://localhost:3000/api/v1/docs>

-## How to use with VSCode dev containers
+## How to use for development with Docker

 You can use the VSCode dev containers to run the project in a containerized environment.